 Offset accounts may come in handy

 For example, if you didn’t have any personal debt to pay down, you can still put your savings into the offset account to get the benefit of reduced interest on an investment property loan.
 If these same funds were paid into the loan and redrawn, it would reduce the amount of the loan that was tax deductible.

 This can also be handy for your own home that you intend to turn into an investment property.
-By having interest only repayments and putting your spare funds into an offset account, you keep the amount you owe at its maximum but still reduce interest you are paying.
+By having interest-only repayments and putting your spare funds into an offset account, you keep the amount you owe at its maximum but still reduce the interest you are paying.
 When you turn it into an investment property down the track, the full loan will be tax deductible.
 If you are considering this strategy, then always discuss your options with a licenced adviser to ensure it is the best for your individual circumstances.

-When the interest only period ends
+When the interest-only period ends

-- Extend the interest only period: Some lenders may allow you to extend the interest only period.
-However, the lender may have to complete another credit assessment.
+- Extend the interest-only period: Some lenders may allow you to extend the interest-only period.
+However, the lender may have to complete another credit assessment

-- Refinance to another lender: Take out a new loan with new interest only period.
+- Refinance to another lender: Take out a new loan with new interest-only period.

-Allow it to revert to principal and interest repayments.
+- Allow it to revert to principal-and-interest repayments.
 Start working on paying off your loan over the remaining term.

 Tips to benefit

 Shop around.
 Just like any type of home loan, the more research you can do, the better.
-Compare interest only interest rates across a number of lenders to ensure that you are getting a good deal.
+Compare interest-only interest rates across a number of lenders to ensure that you are getting a good deal.

-- Be prepared.
-At the end of the interest only term, know exactly what you want to do in advance so that you are not thrown into financial turmoil.
+Be prepared.
+At the end of the interest-only term, know exactly what you want to do in advance so that you are not thrown into financial turmoil.

 homeloans.com.au has a range of interest only home loans.
-To find out if an interest only loan would be suitable for you, give our Lending Specialists a call on 1800 111 001 or leave your details here to contact you.
+To find out if an interest-only loan would be suitable for you, give our Lending Specialists a call on 1800 111 001 or leave your details here to contact you.